Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/getting-started/javascript.md

 ## Data attributes

-Nearly all Boosted plugins can be enabled and configured through HTML alone with data attributes (our preferred way of using JavaScript functionality).
+Nearly all OUDS Web plugins can be enabled and configured through HTML alone with data attributes (our preferred way of using JavaScript functionality).
 Be sure to **only use one set of data attributes on a single element** (e.g., you cannot trigger a tooltip and modal from the same button.)

 {{< markdown >}}
 {{< partial "js-data-attributes.md" >}}